0xirison/Anagram-Cracker/README.md

 python anagram-cracker.py
 ```
 ```
-then write the word you want the tool to reform it
+Then write the word you want the tool to reform it
 ```

 # Screenshot